Blazemeter/taurus/site/dat/docs/Reporting.md

     - 100.0
 ```
 `rtimes-len` allows to reduce memory consumption for heavy tests.
 On the other hand, you reduce the precision of distribution with that.

+`max-error-variety` affects the intensity of treating different error messages as same, by closest match.
+Setting it to 0 or negative will disable error message merging.

 ## Pass/Fail Criteria Subsystem